Scholarships

 SCHOLARSHIP LETTERS OF RECOMMENDATION: If you need a recommendation from a counselor for your application, please fill out the “Scholarships- Recommendation Form” from Leann in the Counseling Center.
 And please give at least two weeks’ notice (preferably four weeks!) for requesting any letters of recommendation.

-SEHS MASTER SCHOLARSHIP LIST: Entire list of scholarships publicized by South Eugene High School in 2019.
-Use this as a list of tentative scholarship opportunities offered throughout the school year, not a list of guaranteed scholarships.
-Due dates, scholarship descriptions, and active/inactive status of scholarships on the linked master are subject to change without notice.
-The table above is taken from a more recent master list and includes currently active scholarships with upcoming due dates.
+SEHS MASTER SCHOLARSHIP LIST: Entire list of scholarships advertised by South Eugene High School during the 2024-2025 school year.
+These opportunities might be offered next school year, too.
+Due dates, descriptions, and active/inactive status of scholarships on the linked master are subject to change.
+The table at the top of this page includes currently active scholarships with upcoming due dates.

 PAYING FOR COLLEGE: This 39-minute video, created during the 2020-21 school year, covers the Free Application for Federal Student Aid (FAFSA), the Oregon Student Aid Application (ORSAA), and how to search for additional free money to pay for college.
 Created by the Educational Credit Management Corporation (ECMC).